JoseBlanca/intro_programing_python/doc/howto_quarto.md

 You may prefer to show exercise hints and solutions in the form of a tabbed panel.
 This can be achieved by wrapping your fenced .hint and .solution blocks as part of a tabset panel block.

+## render

+To preview while creating the site:

+$ quarto preview

+To render the web site:

+$ quarto render